-You want to make it exciting and fun and build up anticipation.
-You want people to believe that it’s something special, and not just some run-of-the-mill event.
+You want to make it exciting and fun and build anticipation.
+You want people to believe that your info product is something special (which it is!).

 This email automation is similar in nature to the automation your audience receives when they sign up for your list.

 Each email should reveal a little more information and give a little teaser about what your audience can expect.

 Just remember not to give everything away up front.
 You want to entice the audience just enough with quality information to make them want to invest in the paid product.

 The actual day of launch should be a huge event.